Thorir Hund: Background

 Thorir Hund was born at the beginning of the Christian era in Norway.
 He was both strongly independent and a devout pagan.
 Christianization of the country was not only a question of faith.
 Christianity was also a powerful political tool to subject the old chiefs and in the case of Hålogaland to establish rule by a king from the south.

-Thorir was an influential man in the area of Hålogaland, his home being the island of Bjarkøy in Troms.
+Thorir was an influential man in the area of Hålogaland, his home being the island of Bjarkøya in Troms.
 He belonged to the upper echelon among the Norwegian coastal chiefs.
 He was a member of the Bjarkøy clan, one of the more powerful families in Northern Norway during the Viking Age.
 He was an accomplished viking, leading several expeditions towards Russia and the White Sea.
 He traded in Bjarmaland, today the area of Arkhangelsk in northern Russia.

 The family of Thorir Hund formed alliances with the most powerful chiefs in Norway.
 His sister Sigrid Toresdatter was married to Olve Grjotgardsson of Egge.
 His brother, Sigurd Toresson was also an important chief in Trondenes.
 He was married to Sigrid Skjalgsdatter, a sister of the powerful nobleman Erling Skjalgsson of Sola in Rogaland.
 Thorir Hund was married to a woman named Ranveig, about whose background little is known.
 They had a son called Sigurd Toresson, who later served as a sheriff during the reign of Harald Hardrada.